DePayFi/public-documentation/docs/payments/tips/widget.md

 :::caution

-Ensure that you sign the response as string format.
+Ensure that you sign the response as string format and that the json tring does not contain any line-breaks (\n) or unessary whitespace.

 :::